lejenome/lejenome.github.io/_posts/2017-02-14-boot-physical-windows-inside-qemu.md

 ```

 Now that we have ``efi1`` file of 100 MB (100 * 1M) and ``efi2`` of 1 MB.
 Next,
-we create a loopback devices from both files:
+we create loopback devices from both files:

 ```shell
 sudo losetup -f efi1